Hervar77/infinity-doc/mkdocs/api/infinity.scheduler.md

 Values:

 - idle: `0`
-  >stands for the task running only when the system is idle
+  >Stands for the task running only when the system is idle.

 - lowest: `1`
-  >stands for the task having priority above `idle` but below `lower`
+  >Stands for the task having priority above `idle` but below `lower`.

 - lower: `2`
-  >stands for the task having priority above `lowest` but below `normal`
+  >Stands for the task having priority above `lowest` but below `normal`.

 - normal: `3`
-  >stands for the task having no special prioritizing needs
+  >Stands for the task having no special prioritizing needs.

 - higher: `4`
-  >stands for the task having priority above `normal` but below `highest`
+  >Stands for the task having priority above `normal` but below `highest`.

 - highest: `5`
-  >stands for the task having priority above `higher` but below `timeCritical`
+  >Stands for the task having priority above `higher` but below `timeCritical`.

 - timeCritical: `6`
-  >stands for the task having the highest possible priority.
+  >Stands for the task having the highest possible priority.

 Example: